 Provider Engagement | Peer-to-Peer Learning

 This four-lecture series is recommended for primary care pediatricians and family medicine physicians.
-Each session will have a duration of approximately 90 minutes (Lecture plus case-based discussion).
-CME credit will be available.
-Monthly webinar sessions (Via Zoom) begin in January.
-NO COST TO ATTEND
+Each session has a duration of approximately 90 minutes (Lecture plus case-based discussion).
+CME available for live and enduring materials.
+Please see the accreditation statements below.

 Accreditation and Designation Statements and Disclosure Report